krischer/mtspec/doc/index.rst

 Additional Notes
 ^^^^^^^^^^^^^^^^

-In case you get the error message ``"Internal Error: printf is broken"`` you can use the following workaround:
+In case you get the error message ``"Internal Error: printf is broken"``, you can use the following workaround: